 Today, a historical marker erected in 1954 honors the lives lost during the battle.
 It is located within Ocmulgee National Park near the Ocmulgee National Monument.
-A lot of the battle can be explored within the park itself, as well.
-The park is also home to the Dunlap Farm House where much of the fighting took place.
+Areas of the battle can be explored within the park itself, as well.
+The park is also home to the Dunlap Farm House, where much of the fighting took place.
 Fort Hawkins also still stands today.

 - Seibert, David.
 Battles of Dunlap Farm.
 The Historical Marker Database.
 July 13, 2011.
 Accessed June 27, 2018. https://www.hmdb.org/marker.asp?marker=98661.

 - Cox, Dale.
 Battle of Dunlap Hill (Dunlap's Farm) - Macon, Georgia.
 Explore Southern History.
 May 28, 2013.
 Accessed June 27, 2018. http://www.exploresouthernhistory.com/dunlaphill.html.

 - Cox, Dale.
 Battle of Dunlap Hill (Dunlap's Farm) - Macon, Georgia.
 Southern History.
 October 21, 2010.
 Accessed June 27, 2018. http://southernhistory.blogspot.com/2010/10/battle-of-dunlap-hill-dunlaps-farm.html.

 - Taylor, Jr., George Lansing.
 Stoneman Raid Marker, Macon, GA, University of North Florida.
 September 3rd 2011.
 Accessed October 18th 2020. https://digitalcommons.unf.edu/historical_architecture_main/4553/.

 - Ocmulgee Mounds, National Park Service.
 Accessed October 18th 2020. https://www.nps.gov/ocmu/learn/historyculture/stories.htm.